ibd-bcn/.github/profile/README.md

-# Hello!!
+# 🎉 Welcome to the IBD Barcelona lab GitHub!

-Here we share our code to analyze single-cell experiments and publications (mostly R and some python).
+This is where we share code and tools developed across our research projects — from data analysis pipelines to figure generation scripts.

-We hope to host here too shiny web code to explore our own results.
+Most of our work is focused on high-dimensional biological data, with a strong focus on FAIR principles.

-Datasets are not shared here, check publications or reach out to us.
+📁 Note: Datasets are not hosted here.
+Please refer to the relevant publication or reach out to us for access.